24.301.146 MODIFICATIONS TO THE INTERNATIONAL BUILDING CODE APPLICABLE TO BOTH THE DEPARTMENT'S AND LOCAL GOVERNMENT CODE ENFORCEMENT PROGRAMS

 (8) Subsection 107.2.8 is amended to delete "Section 3112" and replace it with "Section 3113."

-(9) Subsection 107.3.1 is amended by the addition of the following sentence: "When the building official issues the permit where plans are required, the building official shall approve the construction documents, with corrections as required, or with adequate written resolution of deficiencies noted in plan review comments."
+(9) Subsection 107.3.1 is deleted and replaced with the following sentence: "When the building official issues the permit where plans are required, the building official shall approve the construction documents, with corrections as required, or with adequate written resolution of deficiencies noted in plan review comments."

 (10) Section 116, Unsafe Structures and Equipment, is deleted in its entirety.